andrew/ultimate-awesome/README.md

 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digital-nomads](https://github.com/brandonhimpfen/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
+- [awesome-digitalocean](https://github.com/brandonhimpfen/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
 - [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-dribbble](https://github.com/brandonhimpfen/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
 - [awesome-elon-musk](https://github.com/brandonhimpfen/awesome-elon-musk) - A curated list of resources, projects, interviews, documentaries, articles, and communities related to Elon Musk.